osmandapp/docs/content/osmand/plugins/trip-recording.md

 3. If needed, add the REC widget to the screen.

-Once setup completed, it is possible to make new records, as well as to display tracks on the map, and manage them by changing the appearance, editing the route, adding waypoints, etc.
+Once the setup is completed, it is possible to make new records, as well as to display tracks on the map, and manage them by changing the appearance, editing the route, adding waypoints, etc.

 ![Recorded trip in iOS](/assets/images/plugins/trip-recording/ios_recorded_trip1.png) ![Recorded trip in Android](/assets/images/plugins/trip-recording/and_recorded_trip1.png)